Best Running Shoes for Bunions Tested & Rated

 Depending on how much you run, the terrain you run on, and the type of running you do, your shoes may start to wear out sooner than you expected.
 It is important to inspect your shoes often to look for signs of serious wear and tear and breakdown.
 While your shoes will be good for sometime after signs start to emerge, it is an indication that it is time to search for other shoes.

-A great way to keep your shoes looking great and in great condition for longer is to keep them clean.
-Brush them off after each run, remove any gravel or mud caked into the tread on the soles, and remove any leaves, sticks, seed pods, or other debris that has stuck to the shoelaces and the upper fabric of your shoe.
-Keeping your running shoes as clean as you can will go a long way in keeping them in good condition so they continue to serve you well on every run.
+A great way to keep your shoes looking great is to keep them clean.
+Brush them off after each run, remove any gravel or mud caked into the tread on the soles, and remove any leaves, sticks, seedpods, or other debris that has stuck to the shoelaces and the upper fabric of your shoe.

 Other Factors to Consider

-The outsoles are the visible part of the shoe and is where the traction and tread design can be seen.
-We here at RunnerClick know how important traction is when you run and how you want to stay safe when running in wet or slippery conditions so we made sure to look at the outsole designs for these shoes as well.
+The outsoles are the visible part of the shoe and it's where the traction and tread design can be seen.
+We here at RunnerClick know how important traction is when you run and how you want to stay safe when running in wet or slippery conditions, so we made sure to look at the outsole designs for these shoes as well.

-All runners need good support in their running shoes but this is even more so for those runners who have problems already with their feet- like bunions.
+All runners need good support in their running shoes but this is even more so for those runners who have problems with their feet - like bunions.
 The shoes on our list are all designed with optimal support right where you need it the most.
-So be sure to check them out and get the relief you have been searching for.

 An important part of running shoe design and composition is their shock absorption levels.
 Every step you take as you run can send shock waves through your feet and up your legs where it can cause fatigue and pain.
-Good support and cushioning help minimize shock impact and improves shock absorption
+Good support and cushioning help minimize shock impact and improve shock absorption.

 The final piece of the puzzle we looked at for this guide is the overall value of the shoes featured here.
 True value considers the price tag as well as the features and benefits the shoes offer.
-Price tag alone cannot determine the value of a pair of running shoes- the way you feel wearing them will be the biggest deciding point.
+The price tag alone cannot determine the value of a pair of running shoes - the way you feel wearing them will be the biggest deciding point.

 Frequently Asked Questions